Stochastic Code Monkeys

 That's the Trivial Token Timeline -- where you can build anything quickly, but still have to decide what matters.
 Now that writing code is cheap, you can plan in prototypes -- but only if you're honest about what a prototype is.
 It's a planning tool that happens to look like a product.

 The organizations that figure this out won't skip the hard thinking.
+The user testing, market research, pricing strategies -- all of that.
 They'll just move it earlier and test it against reality instead of letting it sit unchallenged in a document that nobody ever updates again.

 For execs, the question changes from "Are we confident enough to fund this?" to "What is the fastest thing we can build to find out if this is even the right question?"
-That used to be impractical, as even a month-long prototype raised eyebrows: "You're going to throw it away?" finance would ask.
-"Maybe?" was my answer (But "Hell, yes" was my honest answer).
+(That used to be impractical, as even a month-long prototype raised eyebrows: "You're going to throw it away?" finance would ask.
+"Maybe?" was my response, but "Hell, yes" was my honest answer).

-Cheap code doesn't make decisions easier.
+Cheap code doesn't make those strategic business decisions easier.
 It just makes them sooner.

 Now you can place a dozen bets in the time it used to take to approve one.
-But the bets still matter.
+But the bets still matter, even if they cost a lot less.
 Because selecting the right one -- understanding why it worked, why the others didn't, and what it actually means -- that part hasn't gone away, nor has it been solved by AI magic.

 It's just been moved.